How 988 works

 You’ll hear an automated message saying you’ve reached the 988 Lifeline and a series of options.

-• 1
+- 1

 for the Veterans Crisis Line

-• 2
+- 2

 to get support in Spanish

-• 4
+- 4

 for the Native and Strong Lifeline

-• For all other callers, stay on the line or dial 0 to be connected to a crisis counselor
+Otherwise, stay on the line or dial 0 to be connected to a crisis counselor

 Connect

-Receive further
+Get further

 support if needed

-Text or Chat 988
+Text 988

-• Zip Code (used to connect you to the closest crisis counselor)
+- Zip code (used to connect you to the closest crisis counselor)

-• Main concerns to address during the call
+- Main concerns to address

-• Ranking of emotions
+- Ranking of emotions

-• Age(optional)
+- Age(optional)

 Connect

-Receive further
+Get further

 support if needed